sroertgen/homepage/posts/7_europass_vocabularies.md

 Those of you who clicked the above link to the [Europass Learning Model](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/europass-learning-model/release/050) might have noticed that some links are giving 404 errors.
 That's something which can always happen.
-But it should maybe have been fixed for a model released over two years ago by the European Comission (maybe it wouldn't have happenend if there would be an engaging community maintaining it).
+But it should maybe have been fixed for a model released over two years ago by the European Commission (maybe it wouldn't have happened if there would be an engaging community maintaining it).

 But that aside.
 I wanted to see what kind of vocabularies are used in the model.